saronraut/Human-Trafficking-Awareness/README.md

 -Where From Organized.ipynb --> All the code pertaining to trafficking victims area of citizenship -Exploited.ipynb --> All the code pertaining to trafficking victims area of exploitation

-Mara folder contains data analysis map visulalizations supporting the findings from Liz
+Mara folder contains data analysis and visualizations supporting the findings from Liz

 Sumit folder contains data analysis and visualizations based on Labor exploitation sectors and Sexual exploitation sectors.